 Joining the fiery duo were Julia Taudevin as the contending Stella, and Kazeen Tosin Amore as the innocuous Mitch.
 Taudevin delivered a tumultuous performance fitting for a character who is placed at such drastic crossroads, also portraying the intimacy and carnal attraction between Stella and Stanley in a moving and self-assured way.

 Amore’s performance as the chaste, last-resort Mitch was heartfelt and at stark odds with Joseph Black’s aggressive, intimidating advances at Blanche, further accentuating the latter’s looming threat.

 The quaint set, featuring a rustic, working class New Orleans home, was used for some clever juxtapositioning that I thoroughly enjoyed.
 The two rooms were decorated in opposing colors of blue and red, and at various times the characters’ wardrobes and motives were further seen to be at odds with each other or their surroundings, as you saw the charismatic Blanche, clad in a flowing magenta robe, within a red room, lecturing a dazed and confused Stella, dressed in and surrounded by innocent blue.

-As stated earlier, I believe Tennessee Williams was after merely presenting a certain reality to his audience, without any concrete lessons in mind; leaving it up to the spectators to derive their own moral wisdom from his work as they saw fit.
-His aim was to break the joyful stereotype of theatre being a firm escapist dream of comedy and forced grins, and to bring the audience a simple onstage mirror to the beauties and tragedies of the lives they’re already living – and to prove that reality is enough.
+I believe Tennessee Williams was after merely presenting a certain reality to his audience, without any concrete lessons in mind; leaving it up to the spectators to derive their own moral wisdom from his work as they saw fit.
+His aim was to break the joyful stereotype of theatre being a safe escapist dream of comedy and forced grins, and to bring the audience a simple onstage mirror to the beauties and tragedies of the lives they’re already living – and to prove that reality is enough.